 I expand on each of these steps below.

 There’s no shortage of books to read and that can make selecting the next book to read feel overwhelming.
 I’ve given up keeping a formal wish list, as the list I was keeping was exponentially outpacing my reading capacity and I found that fact a discouraging reminder that I’ll never manage to read everything I’d like to.

 That’s why I don’t tend to seek out books anymore.
 I let books come to me via:

-- The mail (I receive a number of books from authors wanting to market their latest book and I receive many of these, despite making it clear I may not even read what I'm sent.*)
+The mail (I receive a number of books from authors wanting to market their latest book, despite making it clear I may not even read what I'm sent.***)